auto-joe/rPi-xmrig-gcc7.3.0/README.md

 # rPi-xmrig-gcc7.3.0
 ## The fastest miner available for Raspbian on Raspberry Pi.
-*Updated to 2.5.1 for PoW changes*
+*Updated to 2.5.0 for PoW changes* - Includes some 2.5.1 changes (up to commit 2de5d92d3a06c513648ef17ba43d4d8bcfa12779)

-This miner is a compilation of https://github.com/xmrig/xmrig version 2.5.1, compiled with gcc/g++ 7.3.0 specifically for Raspbian Jessie on Raspberry Pi3 b (untested on earlier models - but please feel free to try and post your findings).
+This miner is a compilation of https://github.com/xmrig/xmrig version 2.5.0, compiled with gcc/g++ 7.3.0 specifically for Raspbian Jessie on Raspberry Pi3 b (untested on earlier models - but please feel free to try and post your findings).
 As noted in the Ubuntu build instructions on the official xmrig repo: "Optionally you can use gcc 7 to small performance increase" (https://github.com/xmrig/xmrig/wiki/Ubuntu-Build).
 Additionally, a recent change _might_ take further advantage of 7.3.0 over 7.1.0, seen discussed here: https://github.com/xmrig/xmrig/pull/385. **TL;DR - use this binary for a 15%-20% performance boost on Raspbian.**

 ## So what?

 The latest version of gcc/g++ available from Raspbian repositories is 6.1.0, and you will be hard-pressed to find a third party binary for 7+ at the moment.
 To solve this, I compiled 7.3.0 from source, directly on one of my rPi3's (long process- saving you time here!).
-Then, after making a slight tweak to the flags.cmake file from the original xmrig repo, I was able to successfully compile xmrig 2.5.1 with gcc-7.3.0:
+Then, after making a slight tweak to the flags.cmake file from the original xmrig repo, I was able to successfully compile xmrig 2.5.0 with gcc-7.3.0:

 ![init gcc-7.3.0](https://i.imgur.com/CV3gvNU.png)